 The fuel system on your Pursuit boat has two fuel tanks and four manual "ON/OFF" fuel valves.
 Refer to the Schematics section.
-The port side fuel valves are located under the port side aft facing seat.
-To access the valves pull the seat cushion aft and lift off the retaining clips and open the rectangular access hatch.
-The starboard side fuel valves are located inside the starboard side storage door.
-To access, remove the four pull ins from the poly assembly and remove.
+The valves for the forward and aft fuel tanks are located directly below the cockpit floor fuel access hatch.
+To access the valves, unlatch the deck hatch and open it.
 The valves are directly below.
 The valves are off when the handle is perpendicular to the fuel flow.
-The fuel valves allow the operator to run the engines from both tanks or from the port tank or starboard tank.
-The starboard fuel fill supplies the starboard tank and the port fuel fill supplies the port tank.
+The fuel valves allow the operator to run the engines from both tanks or from the forward tank or aft tank.
+The starboard fuel fill supplies the forward tank, and the port fuel fill supplies the aft tank.

-During normal operation, the port tank should supply the port engine and the starboard tank should supply the starboard engine.
+During normal operation, the aft tank should supply the port engine and the forward tank should supply the starboard engine.
 The fuel valves on each tank are labeled port (red band) and starboard (green band).
 The labels refer to the engine the valve supplies.
-If a fuel supply problem occurs in one of the fuel tanks, both engines can be temporarily operated from either the port or starboard fuel tank by opening both valves on that tank.
+If a fuel supply problem occurs in one of the fuel tanks, both engines can be temporarily operated from either the forward or aft fuel tank by opening both valves on that tank.
 Operating the boat with all four, fuel valves open, is not recommended and should be avoided.
 The engines will not draw fuel equally from the fuel tanks when both engines are operating from both tanks.
 Operating with all four fuel valves open can cause one tank to be emptied while the other tank is partially full, resulting in fuel supply problems.

 The fuel delivery lines are equipped with anti-siphon valves where the lines attach to the fuel tanks.
 These valves help prevent gasoline from siphoning out of the fuel tank should a line rupture.
 All boats equipped with gasoline engines are required to have anti-siphon valves by the U.S. Coast Guard.